Sam-Metz/Coursera_Case_Study/README.md

         *  Load the sales trackers in to power query excel.
         *  Change the first row to headers
         *  Close and apply the power query changes
-        *  In Excel, I confirmed that the columns from all appended scorecards aligned.
+        *  In Excel, I confirmed that the columns from all appended trackers aligned.
 Once confirmed, I filtered the data to show only the rows with the column headers from the appended sales trackers and deleted these rows since they were no longer needed
         *  Added a column to the left of the file name column.
           *  As shown below, I extracted the date from the file name by using =TEXTBEFORE(TEXTAFTER(C2, "Tracker "), ".xlsx") and dragging the formula down to fill all of column B. I then copied the results in column B and pasted values only in column A. I used find and replace to find all "."  in column A and replace them with "/".
 I formatted column A as a date and deleted column B:
           *  ![Compilation_Clean_11.28.25](Assets/Compilation_Clean_2_11.28.25.png)